modern-tools-workshop/AMS-python-workshop-2023/README.md

 * check_python_packages.ipynb
 * download_satellite_data.ipynb
 * environment.yml
-* nucaps.ipynb
+* nucaps_skewt.ipynb
 * viirs_aerosol.ipynb
 * viirs_fire.ipynb

-### Step 3: Install required packages
+### Step 3: Install required packages (If you're running Python > 3.8)

-The Short Course will use four Python packages that are not part of the standard Anaconda installation, so they have to be installed individually:
+The Short Course will use four Python packages that are not part of the standard Anaconda installation.

+#### Option 1: Install into your base environment

+You can install the packages individually in your base environment.
+We recommend learning [how to use environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) as you progress in your Python journey, but we the following steps may be simpler for new to intermediate users.

+The following packages must be installed individually:

 * netCDF4 version 1.5.7
 * Cartopy version 0.18.0